TechnoDiktator/50-Days-50-Frontend-Projects/README.md

 6 - Joke Generator -> In this project we are fetching jokes from a joke api   'https://icanhazdadjoke.com/'  and putting them inside a container .On the press of a button you can read new jokes!!!!11

 7 -KeyCode - Shows the key and the keyCode you pressed

+8 - FAQBoxes -> Simple FAQ boxes that get triggered at the press of a button